Shutter-Type-v1/.github/profile/README.md

 # shutter-type-lab

 shutter-type.lab is the repository for Shutter Type photoschematic/photo business machine electroplate based business particles and nucleus files.
-Shutter Type is a Monotype typeface to optimize data consistancy that features extensible inline identifiers designed exclusively for Beamology compatible applications.
+Shutter Type is a Monotype typeface to optimize data consistancy that features extensible inline identifiers designed exclusively for [Billfold Technologies B-Series](https://github.com/Billfold-Technologies/B-Series) and compatible Beamology compatible applications.

 May be used with Eusedat Autofocus for Shutter Type typeface.
 Includes: